Fake building: Post-Industrial Revolution

 After the Industrial Revolution, cities in industrialized countries were required to construct and maintain infrastructure facilities to support city growth.
 Originally, such infrastructure facilities weren't designed or intended to be concealed.

 For example, the pumping stations that housed large steam engines in the 19th and early 20th centuries were intentionally built to publicly communicate a message of safety and reliability in addition to expressing functionality.
-Additionally, building designs inherited from beam engine buildings required strong rigid walls and raised floors to support engines, large-arched and multi-story windows to allow natural light in, and roof ventilation via structures like decorative dormers.
+Additionally, building designs inherited from beam engine buildings required strong, rigid walls and raised floors to support engines, large-arched and multi-story windows to allow natural light in, and roof ventilation via structures such as decorative dormers.
 These functional features became known as "waterworks style."
 More elaborate designs were also used to communicate a sacred atmosphere and highlight the critical tasks performed at facilities like sewage pumping stations.
 An example of simple waterworks architectural style is the Springhead Pumping Station, while a baroque eclecticist example is the Abbey Mills Pumping Station.

 Other types of infrastructure facilities—such as gas supply, electrical supply, and communications buildings—developed their own styles as well Examples include the Radialsystem (sewage pumping station in Berlin), the Kempton Park Steam Engines house, the Chestnut Hill Waterworks (Massachusetts), the Spotswood Pumping Station (Melbourne), the Palacio de Aguas Corrientes (Buenos Aires), the Sewage Plant in Bubeneč (Prague), and the R. C. Harris Water Treatment Plant (Toronto).
 The International Committee for the Conservation of the Industrial Heritage considers the aforementioned buildings to be heritage sites of the global water industry.